djspiewak/sbt-spiewak/README.md

 ThisBuild / spiewakCiReleaseSnapshots := true
 ```

 Also optionally, you can override the name of the primary branch.
-By default, `SonatypeCiRelease` assumes the primary branch is named `master`.
+By default, `SonatypeCiReleasePlugin` assumes the primary branch is named `master`.
 If you have renamed your primary branch, make sure to reconfigure the value:

 ```sbt
 ThisBuild / spiewakMainBranches := Seq("main")